 She approaches art as a field of possibility, understanding how it can disrupt predominating narratives, challenging established interpretations and imagining new ways of approaching the issues we face as a society.
-Her work is very much connected to her activism and takes on different manifestations from print publications to video works, sculptures and workshops that try to analyze, understand and represent the complexity of these relationships in the 21st century.
+Her work is very much connected to her activism.
+It takes on different manifestations, from print publications to video works, sculptures and workshops that try to analyze, understand and represent the complexity of these relationships in the 21st century.

-Rich in symbolism, her work invokes through totem-like figures the ideas she explores, connecting to a practice human beings have done since immemorial times (think for example about Paleolithic paintings like the bison of Altamira).
-Symbols can also be used by one culture to dominate or overpower other cultures, as it happens in our globalized world where the mainstream imaginary is completely westernized.
-Dominguez’s work is infused with indigenous symbolism, all the while incorporating elements of global culture and new digital aesthetics.
+Rich in symbolism, her work invokes the ideas she explores through totem-like figures, connecting to a practice human beings have done since immemorial times (think, for example, about Paleolithic paintings like the bison of Altamira).
+Symbols can also be used by one culture to dominate or overpower other cultures, as it happens in our globalized world where the mainstream imaginary is completely Westernized.
+Dominguez’s work is infused with indigenous symbolism while incorporating elements of global culture and new digital aesthetics.

-The interactive publication GaiaGuardianxs (2020) for example, is the culmination of three years of research and the artist’s personal journey through water-related conflicts in Latin America.
-Much like most of her works, it’s very sensitive to the post-colonial extractivist policies that are affecting the land and seeks to reflect the existing frictions between the worlds of the oppressor and the oppressed.
+For example, the interactive publication GaiaGuardianxs (2020) is the culmination of three years of research and the artist’s personal journey through water-related conflicts in Latin America.
+Much like most of her works, it’s very sensitive to the post-colonial extractivist policies affecting the land and seeks to reflect the existing frictions between the oppressor and the oppressed.

 What interests me are the current or futurable relationships between humans and plants.
 I am interested in finding new ways to represent and speculate with the plant world in this technological age and in the context of the cyborg qualities we are incorporating into our holograms.